 The aim is to critically evaluate the knowledge and evidence underpinning infection control practice and implement local and regional practice change.

-Using a blended learning approach, the programme will commence with the first of three face-to-face teaching days held at RCN headquarters, in London.
+Using a blended learning approach, consists of three face-to-face teaching days:

 23 September 2019 - 14 April 2020

 Taught delivery dates: 23 September 2019, 9 December 2019 and 24 March 2020